avine/formation-angular-base/doc/course/public/08_dependency_injection.md

 }
 ```

+In the next chapter on `Pipe`s, you'll see how Angular uses `InjectionToken`s

-*Note that there's also a `FactoryProvider`, but its study goes beyond the scope of this course*
+*😉 Note that there's also a `FactoryProvider`, but its study goes beyond the scope of this course*

 Notes :